invopop/gobl.fatturapa/README.md

-# GOBL to FatturaPA Tools
+# GOBL - FatturaPA Tools

-Convert GOBL into the Italy's FatturaPA format.
+Convert GOBL documents to and from Italy's FatturaPA format.

 Copyright [Invopop Ltd.](https://invopop.com) 2023.
 Released publicly under the [Apache License Version 2.0](LICENSE).
 For commercial licenses please contact the [dev team at invopop](mailto:dev@invopop.com).
 In order to accept contributions to this library we will require transferring copyrights to Invopop Ltd.